mcouplet/LMECA2300-seminar/doc/tutorial.md

 Doing animations in C with `draw_tools`
 =======================================

-This page teaches you how to use the `draw_tools.h` functions in order to make a beautiful animation for your upcoming project.
+This page teaches you how to use the draw_tools library in order (contained in `deps/draw_tools/` to make a beautiful animation for your upcoming project.

  * [FAQ](#faq)
  * [Tutorial](#tutorial)